 But what has changed dramatically is how that networking is done.
 Today it hinges on social media such as LinkedIn, Facebook, and Twitter.
 If this is unfamiliar territory for you, AARP can help.
-Our social media tool connects experienced job seekers with employers that value their skills.
+For more information on using these platforms, check out the AARP TEK Academy social media resources.

 How Social Media Can Help You

 Various social media “channels” can help you identify and research employers that have openings related to your interests, skills and experience.
 Interested in a particular employer?
 “Like” the organization on Facebook and “follow” it on Twitter.
 These tools will help you keep up with the latest on the employer’s activities, culture and potential jobs.

 Sign up for a LinkedIn account to establish a virtual network of people you know, and the people they know.
 You’d be surprised how wide your connections can reach.
 LinkedIn can help you see who may have an inside connection to an employer, or help identify a hiring manager for a position.